StollerSystem/redux_test/README.md

 ## Setup/Installation Requirements:

 * Clone this repo to your machine
-* Navigate to the main project directory and run "npm install" to install all dependancies.
+* Navigate to the main project directory and run "npm install" to install all dependencies.
 * Run "npm start" to run the app in your browser

 ## Known Bugs: